viviczhou/Conversion-Rate/README.md

           * Direct: came to the site by directly typing the URL on the browser
         * Total_pages_visited: number of total pages visited during the session.
 This is a proxy for time spent on site and engagement during the session
         * converted: this is our label.
 1 means they converted within the session, 0 means they left without buying anything, in other words, not converted.
 The company goal is to increase converstion rate: #conversions/total sessions

-### Initial Plan:
-Use supervise learning to build a model and recognize users that are likely to be converted.
-Use the model to cluster user sessions to convert and not convert.
-Count converted sessions and divided by total number of sessions.

-## Data overview:
+    Description:
         RangeIndex: 316200 entries, 0 to 316199
         Data columns (total 6 columns):
         country                316200 non-null object
         age                    316200 non-null int64
         new_user               316200 non-null int64
         source                 316200 non-null object
         total_pages_visited    316200 non-null int64
         converted              316200 non-null int64
         dtypes: int64(4), object(2)
         memory usage: 14.5+ MB

+### Plan
+1. Conduct exploratory analysis to see the correlation between each feature and discover the influence of each feature on the conversion rate.
+2. Devide the dataset into training set, dev set, and test set.
+Use the training set to build classification models (logistic regression model, SVM, and random forest model), use the dev set to select the model with the best performance, and use the test set to predict the final result.
+3. Analyze feature importance using the selected model to see which feature influence the buying behavior most and come up with suggestions for the two teams to improve the conversion rate.

-## Exploratory Analysis:
+## Exploratory Analysis

 Based on the result of correlation analysis of numerical features, as shown in Figure 1, features are independent and among all, total pages visited influenced the conversion most.